kristinemlarson/gnssrefl/README.md

 *Goals*

-The goal of this python repository is to help you compute (and evaluate) GNSS-based reflectometry parameters using geodetic data.
+The goal of the gnssrefl python repository is to help you compute (and evaluate) GNSS-based reflectometry parameters using geodetic data.
 This method is often called GNSS-IR, or GNSS Interferometric Reflectometry.
 There are three main modules: